ANT-MOC/antmoc-data/CONTRIBUTING.md

-# Contributing to antmoc-mgxs
+# Contributing to this project

 Thanks for taking the time to contribute!

 ## Workflow

-1. Install `antmoc-mgxs` with pip in the editable mode.
+1. Install `antmocmgxs` with pip in the editable mode.

     ```bash
     $ pip install -r requirements.txt